 The time-honored Senior Lantern Parade is an event that we look forward to every year.

-Student council members and Ms. Tillona help the middle school students build gingerbread houses shortly before December break.
+Student council members and Mrs. Tillona-Baker help the middle school students build gingerbread houses shortly before December break.

-Our annual Ring Ceremony is when Seniors receive their school rings.
+Our annual Ring and Blazer Ceremony is when Seniors receive their school rings and their traditional red and white blazers.
 It is one of our oldest traditions, dating back to 1927.